 Beach, California.
 I’ve added a few more books here, but this list deserves several

-more additions, especially of books published since 2000, which I’ll add in due
+more additions, such as Robert Hass’s The Essential Haiku, and especially of books published since 2000, which I’ll add in due

 course—such as Steven Addiss’s The Art of Haiku and Jim Kacian’s Haiku in English: The First Hundred Years.
 Books are arranged alphabetically by the categories of biographies, translations, anthologies, and other books.
 Many of these books are also available in different editions with different covers.
 See also Tom Brinck’s Haiku Book Reviews.